1854books/the1854project/README.md

 ## Credits

-1. Müller, Friedrich Max.
-"The Aryan Settlers and the Aboriginal Races of India."
-   Outlines of the Philosophy of Universal History Applied to Language and Religion, Longman, Brown, Green, and Longmans, 1854, Christian Karl Josias Freiherr von Bunsen.
-2. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.
+1. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.

 [^1]: With respect to this term, it is quite possible that Freire was